This post has been modified to reflect new information since its original publication.

 If you own the copyright to the embarrassing photo, you can file a copyright infringement notice to get it removed.
 You don’t have to have registered your copyright to do this, though you’ll have more legal options if you do.

-Determining copyright ownership.
-In most cases, the person who takes the photo owns the copyright, unless s/he entered into a contract that assigns the copyright to someone else (often called “work for hire”).
+In most cases, the person who takes the photo owns the copyright (whether he or she registers it or not), unless the individual entered into a contract that assigns the copyright to someone else (often called “work for hire”).
 The person shown in the photo generally does not have any copyright claims to the photo.
-If you take a photo, then you own the copyright whether you register it or not, and it can only be assigned to someone else through a legal contract.